Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/snapshots-jinja-legacy.md

   ```
   </File>

   You can also write this in YAML.
-This might be a good idea if multiple snapshots share the same `unique_key` (though we prefer to apply this configuration in a SQL file config, as above).
+This might be a good idea if multiple snapshots share the same `unique_key` (though we prefer to apply this configuration in a config block, as above).

 - #### Using a combination of two columns as a unique key